ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 </center>
 </html>

-* Without even considering the effects of the beer, it is clear that the difficulty in terms of time for the operations goes from Addition to Subtraction to Multiplication to Division where Division is much harder than the other three operations.
+* Without even considering the effects of the beer, it is clear that the difficulty in terms of time for the operations goes from Addition to Subtraction to Multiplication to Division where Division is much harder than the other three operations
 * For Addition and Subtraction, it doesn't seem like the beer has any real effect, I personally didn't find these to get harder as the night went on
 * With Multiplication, we see a slight upward trend
 * I can say right now that division DEFINITELY got harder as the night went on.
 The classic division algorithm started seeming longer and longer and towards the end, it was difficult to keep track of all the steps and make educated guesses about factorizing numbers